Skip to content Skip to footer

 Merci beaucoup pour cette présentation.
 Union de prières avec vous tous ; amen !

 The book is interactive.
-Try clicking on it
+Try clicking on it.

-THE ABANA LAURE - OUR FATHER
+THE MOSNASTERY OF ABANA - OUR FATHER.

-THE NAME "ABANA - OUR FATHER
+THE NAME OF "ABANA- OUR FATHER"

 HISTORY

-Cyril of Scythopolis said of Euthymius that he founded his laure “on the model of Pharan,” the first of the three laures founded by Chariton the Confessor in Palestine at the beginning of the 4th century.
-Therefore, the term “laure” primarily referred to the mode of prayer: the monks prayed alone in their cells (except once a week) and not communally in the church as in cenobitism.
-Indeed, the monks of the laures in the Judean desert or the Jordan Valley during the Byzantine period, except for exceptions, lived in the same monastery like any other cenobites.
+Cyril of Scythopolis stated that Euthymius had founded his laura “in the model of Pharan,” the first of the three lauras founded by Chariton the Confessor in Palestine at the beginning of the 4th century.
+Therefore, it can be considered that the term “laura” primarily referred to a mode of prayer: the monks pray alone in their cells (except once a week), rather than praying together in the church, as is the case in cenobitism.
+In fact, the monks of the lauras in the desert of Judea or the Jordan Valley during the Byzantine era, except for some exceptions, lived in the same monastery like any other cenobites.
+A description by the poet Sidonius Apollinaris suggests that this was the way of life for the monks of Moustiers-Sainte-Marie in the 5th century.

-Benedict XVI, Audience of August 10, 2011
+Pope Benedict XVI, Audience of August 10, 2011.

 Thank you for filling out this form if you wish to subscribe to our newsletter!